-As a biodiversity hotspot in tropical Asia, Borneo is a must-visit destination for naturists around the world.
-Borneo’s rainforests offer more than just orangutans, proboscis monkeys and pygmy elephants; they support a more amazing myriad of insects, arachnids and other invertebrates.
-Through stunting macro-photography images, we take readers on a journey of discovery of another dimension of Borneo’s appeal to all nature lovers: the rich diversity of Borneo’s spiders and the fascinating natural history of these enigmatic and charismatic creatures.
+As a biodiversity hotspot in tropical Asia, Borneo is a must-visit destination of naturists around the world.
+Borneo’s rainforests offer more than just hornbills, orang-utans, proboscis monkeys and pygmy elephants; they support a more spectacular myriad of insects, arachnids and other invertebrates.
+With rarely seen macro-photography images, we take readers to a journey of discovery of another dimension of Borneo’s appeal to all nature lovers: the rich diversity of Borneo’s spiders and the fascinating natural history of these enigmatic and charismatic creatures.

-Built on the foundation of the highly popular series of guidebooks on Bornean spiders, we have illustrated almost 400 species of spiders with even more spectacular macro-photography.
-We have also augmented our previous books with newly described or identified species, mainly from Sabah and Sarawak, and updated the inventory of endemic Borneo spiders and those that range beyond Borneo.
-We hope this new photographic guide will add another catalyst to focus regional and international attention to protect the rainforests in Southeast Asia, and add further impetus to advance the vision underlined in the “Heart of Borneo” initiative.
+We have illustrated over 540 species of spiders in this book, building upon the texts and some of the images in “Spiders of Borneo – With Special Reference to Brunei”.
+We hope that this vastly enhanced photographic guide will help to focus regional and international attention to the need to protect the rainforests in Southeast Asia, and add further impetus to advance the vision underlined in the “Heart of Borneo” initiative.

 Joseph K. H. Koh & Nicky Bay